-Invasive non-native species (INNS) are one of the world’s biggest environmental threats and cost the British economy over £1.7 billion annually.
+Invasive non-native species (INNS) are one of the world’s biggest environmental threats and cost the British economy almost £1.9 billion annually.
 The cost to water companies is at least £7.5 million per annum, a figure expected to rise as increasing numbers of invasive species arrive in the country.

 The work programme consists of five key areas: